nathan-collins/cv/README.md

 _August 2018 - August 2019_

 - Asset management system initially designed for vending machines, with the design to make it available for all unattended assets.
 - Progressive web application.
-(Polymer, Firebase, Firestore, Mysql migration)
+(NodeJS, Polymer, Firebase, Firestore, Mysql migration)
 - Extremely complex application to allow for a worldwide of scenarios.
 - Startup application designed to scale but to also develop quickly.
 - Event driven system with 7 different log environemnt.
 (Firestore moved to Big query)